digiscot/digiscot-website/pages/challenge-fund.md

 <ul>
   <li>The project must be focussed on developing the <a href="http://www.go-on.co.uk/basic-digital-skills/">Basic Digital Skills</a> of the organisation's staff or the people they're supporting</li>
-  <li>We have four key focus groups that will recieve a greater weighting in the assessment stage (please note that we are unlikely to fund projects that are aimed at children):
+  <li>We have six key focus groups that will recieve a greater weighting in the assessment stage (please note that we are unlikely to fund projects that are aimed at children):
     <ul>
       <li>Older people</li>
       <li>Disabled people</li>